Syoko3/TherapAI/README.md

 Image Upload: Users can upload an image to personalize their chatbot experience.
 Responsive UI: The interface adapts for a smooth user experience.

-# This was completed by HackMerced X
+# This was completed during HackMerced X
 Group members: Charlie Jurney, David Kyriakidis, Chaeyi Lee, Sohdai Yokokawa
 # Github was not used for version control, but everyone committed to this project.